1. Getting Started

 - Enter a search term and press Enter or click the search icon.

-- Searches across the Title, Collection, and Tags of all entries (all types) you have access to across all your projects.
+- Searches across the Title, Collection, and Tags of all entries (all types, excluding Sidebar Headers) you have access to across all your projects.

 - Results are displayed on a dedicated search results page with pagination.